-Microsoft Supplier Data Protection Requirements Evidence of Compliance Section J: Secu urity (cont.)
-40 Establish and maintain access rights management procedures to prevent unauthorized access to any Microsoft Personal or Confidential Data under supplier control.
-Supplier demonstrates it has implemented an access rights management plan that includes: access control procedures, identification procedures, lockout procedures after unsuccessful attempts, automatic logoff after inactivity, robust parameters for selecting authentication credentials, deactivation of user accounts (including accounts used by employees or subcontractors) on employment or termination within 48 hours, strong password controls that enforce password length and complexity and prevent reuse, and use of Multi-Factor Authentication (MFA) for identities.
+Establish and maintain access rights management procedures to prevent unauthorized access to any Microsoft Personal or Confidential Data under supplier control.
+Supplier demonstrates it has implemented an access rights management plan that includes:

+- Access control procedures, - Identification procedures, - Lockout procedures after unsuccessful attempts, - Automatic logoff after inactivity, - Robust parameters for selecting authentication credentials, - Deactivation of user accounts (including accounts used by employees or subcontractors) on employment or termination within 48 hours, - Strong password controls that enforce password length and complexity and prevent reuse, and - Use of Multi-Factor Authentication (MFA) for identities.

 Supplier demonstrates that it has an established process to review user access to Microsoft Personal and Confidential Data, enforcing the principle of least privilege.
-The process includes: clearly defined user roles, test that users within roles with access to Microsoft data have a documented justification for being in the group/role, and strong prohibitions on shared accounts or passwords
+The process includes:

+- Clearly defined user roles, - Procedures to review and justify approval of access to roles, - Test that users within roles with access to Microsoft data have a documented justification for being in the group/role, and - Strong prohibitions on shared accounts or passwords.

-Microsoft Supplier Data Protection Requirements Evidence of Compliance Section J: Sect urity (cont.)
-41 Define and implement patch management procedures that prioritize security patches for systems used to Process Microsoft Personal or Confidential Data.
-These procedures include: conduct vulnerability scans on a monthly basis with high level compliance report showing monthly scans for the prior 12 months, defined risk approach to prioritize security patches, ability to handle and implement emergency patches, applicability to Operating System and server software such as application server and database software, document the risk the patch mitigates and track any exceptions, and requirements for retirement of software that is no longer supported by the authoring company.
-Install anti-virus and anti-malware software on equipment connected to any network used to Process Microsoft Personal and Confidential Data, including servers, production, and training desktops to protect against potentially harmful viruses and malicious software should be regularly patched and current.
+Microsoft Supplier Data Protection Requirements Evidence of Compliance Section J: Sec urity (cont.)
+38 Define and implement patch management procedures that prioritize security patches for systems used to Process Microsoft Personal or Confidential Data.
+These procedures include: Conduct vulnerability scans on a monthly basis with high level compliance report showing monthly scans for the prior 12 months, Defined risk approach to prioritize security patches, Ability to handle and implement emergency patches, Applicability to Operating System and server software such as application server and database software, Document the risk the patch mitigates and track any exceptions, and Requirements for retirement of software that is no longer supported by the authoring company.
+Install anti-virus and anti-malware software on equipment connected to any network used to Process Microsoft Personal and Confidential Data, including servers, production, and training desktops to protect against potentially harmful viruses and malicious software applications.
+The anti-virus and anti-malware software should be regularly patched and current.
 Update anti-malware definitions daily or as directed by the anti-virus/anti-malware supplier.
 Note: This applies to all operating systems, including Linux.
 Supplier can demonstrate an implemented patch management procedure that meets this requirement and covers, at a minimum, the following: Severity definitions are documented and are assigned to updates to inform prioritization of deployment.
 Documented procedure to implement emergency patches.
 Patch management records which track approvals and exceptions and includes patching compliance data.
 Records for past 90 days available upon request.
-Records exist to show use of anti-virus and antimalware software is active.
+Records exist to show use of anti-virus and anti-malware software is active.
 Note: This requirement applies to all operating systems.
-43 Suppliers developing software or applications for Microsoft must incorporate security-by-design principles in the build process.
+39 Suppliers developing software or applications for Microsoft must incorporate security-by-design principles in the build process.
 Supplier technical specification documents include checkpoints for security validation in their development cycles.
 Supplier uses some form of code scanning to alert on obvious flaws.